stm32duino/wiki_contrib/Getting-Started.md

     * On Windows, it's often the highest-numbered COM port.
 In this example, it's _COM40_
     * On Linux, it's something like _/dev/ttyACM0_.

-    (Or unplug the Arduino, check the menu, and then replug the board and see what new port appears.)
+    (Or unplug the board, check the menu, and then plug the board and check what new port appears)

   [[/img/SelectPort.png|alt="Port selection"]]